visualbis/VV-Docs/docs/admin-guide/admin-functions/custom-url.md

     </Zoom>
   </div>

-  * Screenshot: Loading Page of the Custom URL in the Home Page of the User screen*
+*Loading Page of the Custom URL in the Home Page of the User screen*

 The URL can be also added to the Hub Folder.
 The URLs created by the Admin User can be viewed by the User in the BI Platfrom pane as shown in the below Figure.
   <div style={{textAlign: 'center'}}>